tinsware/WorldGuardExtraFlagsPlus/.media/WorldGuardExtraFlagsPlus_Desc-MD-FORMAT.md

 **New in Plus:**

 ```
-disable-completely (permit-completely is deprecated but still supported)
+disable-completely (old usage was: permit-completely)
 entry-min-level
 entry-max-level
 villager-trade